covcom/388COM/Week_09_Graphics_and_animation/README.md

 > The fool doth think he is a 387COMer, but the 387COMer knows himself to be a fool.
 > -- [William Shakespeare Quote Generator](http://thesurrealist.co.uk)

 Android provides a number of useful APIs for manipulating graphics and animation.
 We will look at some simple examples in the exercises below.
 Full documentations on this can be found [here](http://developer.android.com/guide/topics/graphics/overview.html).
-Opon finishing the exercises, you should have an app that looks like below.
-The app has two 'pages', each of which contain a single graphic.
+Upon finishing the exercises, you should have an app that looks like below.
+The app has two 'pages', each of which contains a single graphic.
 If you press the 'start/stop' button, you'll start/stop the animation on that graphic.

 [![](.md_images/ezgif-23203067.gif)](https://youtu.be/ewk5-RKs-X4)